 - O Harbour capacity for wellboats: the largest wellboat berth in Scotland is at Mallaig, and enables access for vessels of up to 1,800m3 capacity.
 Yet some Norwegian harbours enable boats of up to 3,000m3.
 Enabling larger vessels to dock in Scotland would facilitate more efficient growth of larger fish farms; - Capacity at other ports: lack of capacity for transhipment from road to sea-going vessels at other ports could place a constraint on growth.
 We note, however, that the on-going development of a new finfish feed production site at Kyleakin could result in more deliveries of feed directly by boat to the farms, so reduce the need for port transhipment; the resulting situation should be monitored before investment decisions are made; - Ferries: across the year as a whole, there is reported to be spare capacity on all Scotland's ferry services.
 But some peak-time sailings are full, and ferry capacity could be a constraint to growth of aquaculture in the islands.
 This is of particular importance if growth in other industries results in them generating more demand for ferry freight traffic, which could squeeze out aquaculture produce.
 Finalisation of the Ferries Review would also enable hauliers and aquaculture producers to plan for island investment with more certainty than they are currently able.
-Inter-island services are also key to logistics even a small disruption at this early stage of the journey to market can impact on timings if the haulier misses the ferry to the mainland, then arrival at Larkhall for processing can be delayed by up to a day, and a timely arrival at the final destination is jeopardised, with a significant knock-on effect on the volume of the product.
-The recent Audit Scotland Ferries Review recommends that Transport Scotland should (amongst other notable actions) develop a Scotland-wide, long-term strategy for its network of subsidised ferries as part of its Strategic Transport Projects Review; - Airports: better facilities for handling freight at Scottish airports (including provision for handling chilled goods which' they currently lack) provides a potential option to enable faster access to international markets for aquaculture produce and fewer UK road miles.
-But, given Heathrow's access to a much wider range of destinations and its much more comprehensive freight handling service, the demand for airfreight from Scotland remains to be tested; - Trunk Road delays: consultees report a generally high level of satisfaction with the Scottish Trunk Road's ability to cater for aquaculture traffic, though reducing delays in Fort William and Aberdeen would reduce haulage costs.
-But delays on the routes south to access English and European markets are reported to be increasing, and posing some risk to the carefullydesigned supply chains that place the main distribution centres at Bellshill and Larkhall within a driver's shift of the main Boulogne-sur-Mer northern European fish market;
+The recent Audit Scotland Ferries Review recommends that Transport Scotland should (amongst other notable actions) develop a Scotland-wide, long-term strategy for its network of subsidised ferries as part of its Strategic Transport Projects Review; - Airports: better facilities for handling freight at Scottish airports (including provision for handling chilled goods which they currently lack) provides a potential option to enable faster access to international markets for aquaculture produce and fewer UK road miles.
+But, given Heathrow's access to a much wider range of destinations and its much more comprehensive freight handling service, the demand for airfreight from Scotland remains to be tested; - O Trunk Road delays: consultees report a generally high level of satisfaction with the Scottish Trunk Road's ability to cater for aquaculture traffic, though reducing delays in Fort William and Aberdeen would reduce haulage costs.
+But delays on the routes south to access English and European markets are reported to be increasing, and posing some risk to the carefully-designed supply chains that place the main distribution centres at Bellshill and Larkhall within a driver's shift of the main Boulogne-sur-Mer northern European fish market; - O Haulage industry capacity and efficiency: there is potential that a significant growth in demand for aquaculture road haulage, without reductions in demand from other sectors, could result in a capacity constraint in terms of numbers of drivers available, especially locally in rural Scotland.
+Improvements in communications network coverage would potentially aid driver recruitment and also enable hauliers to respond more effectively to unplanned changes in demand or operational difficulties.